High-redshift transverse BAO measurements with the SDSS quasar catalog: Final Remarks

 \section{Final Remarks}

-Baryon Acoustic Oscillations (BAO) have established themselves as one of the most robust cosmological probes for investigating the accelerated expansion of the Universe.
-Recent measurements from DESI provide compelling evidence in favor of dynamical dark energy~\citep{DESI25}.
+Baryon Acoustic Oscillations have established themselves as one of the most robust cosmological probes for investigating the accelerated expansion of the Universe.
+Recent measurements from the DESI collaboration provide compelling evidence in favor of dynamical dark energy~\citep{DESI25}.
 Nevertheless, the Hubble tension remains unresolved, highlighting the need for new and precise observations to clarify these outstanding issues~\citep{CosmoVerseNetwork:2025alb}.

-Measuring transverse BAO at multiple redshifts—i.e., identifying the BAO signal in the corresponding angular correlation function—offers a method to test cosmological models with minimal assumptions~\citep{Bernui23}.
-In this work, we analyze the SDSS quasar catalog searching for the BAO signal in thin redshift shells.
-At high redshifts and for shells with $\Delta z \sim 0.01$, projection effects are expected to be negligible~\citep{Sanchez11}, allowing us to obtain a transverse BAO measurement that is largely independent of fiducial cosmological-model assumptions.
+Measurements of the transverse signal of the BAO phenomenon at several redshifts, offer a valuable methodology for testing cosmological models with minimal assumptions about the fiducial background~\citep{Sanchez11, Menote22, Nunes20a}.
+In this work, we analyzed the SDSS quasar catalog searching for transverse BAO signals in thin high-redshift shells.
+Indeed, at high redshifts and for shells with $\Delta z = 0.01$, the line-of-sight projection effect is strictly negligible~\citep{Sanchez11}, allowing us to obtain transverse BAO measurements that are statistically significant and independent of the radial physics (see Appendix~\ref{app:proj_effect}).

-Obtaining a new measurement of $\theta_{\rm BAO}$ at high redshift is particularly important because there is currently a significant gap in the transverse BAO data, between $z=0.63$~\citep{Menote22} and $z=2.225$~\citep{deCarvalho18}.
-With the measurement presented in this work, we determine the transverse BAO angular scale and derive the corresponding angular diameter distance,
+In fact, obtaining a new transverse BAO anchor at high redshift is particularly important because there was a significant gap in the literature between $z=0.63$~\citep{Menote22} and $z=2.225$~\citep{deCarvalho18}.
+In this study, we successfully bridged this gap by identifying two robust transverse BAO signals in the narrow redshift shells centered at $z_{\rm eff} = 1.725$ and $z_{\rm eff} = 1.775$.

-This new high-redshift constraint provides a valuable data point to fill the gap in the current BAO compilation and offers improved leverage for studies of the expansion history of the Universe.
+By employing a full analytical covariance matrix to account for both shot-noise and clustering variance, and by utilizing the dimensionless shift parameter $\alpha$, we extracted the acoustic scale with local statistical significances of $3.4 \sigma$ and $3.0 \sigma$ for the measurements at $z_{\rm eff} = 1.725,\, 1.775$, respectively.
+The corresponding angular diameter distances for these statistically significant --and uncorrelated-- bins are displayed in Table~\ref{table-final-results}.

-In summary, this study identifies a robust BAO signal in the thin redshift shell $1.72 \leq z \leq 1.73$, which contains 2,754 quasars.
-Due to the small bin width and limited sample size, the signal-to-noise ratio of the BAO peak is estimated as $\mathrm{SNR} = 2.33$.
-By employing the theoretical covariance matrix, we obtain a best-fit value of
+These new high-redshift constraints provide valuable transverse BAO data points in the redshift interval $1.5 \le z \le 2.0$, offering improved leverage for mapping the expansion history of the Universe.